 Field Description Action Select the action you wish to execute.
 After each task, a window is displayed showing the other steps that are required.
-Possible values: • No Action (default value): • Export configuration : The configuration file Current File Name in Flash is transferred to your local host.
-If you click the Go button, a dialog box is displayed, in which you can select the storage location on your PC and enter the desired file name. • Import configuration: Under Filename select a config- uration file you want to import.
+Possible values: • No Action (default value): • Export configuration: The configuration file Current File Name in Flash is transferred to your local host.
+If you click the Go button, a dialog box is displayed, in which you can select the storage location on your PC and enter the desired file name. • Import configuration: Under Filename select a configuration file you want to import.
 Please note: Click Go to first load the file under the name boot in the flash memory for the device.
-You must restart the device to enable it. • Copy configuration: The configuration file in the Source File Name field is saved as Destination File Name. • Delete configuration: The configuration in the Select file field is deleted. • Update system software: Sie können eine Aktualisierung der Systemsoftware, der Logik und des BOOTmonitors initiieren
+You must restart the device to enable it. • Copy configuration: The configuration file in the Source File Name field is saved as Destination File Name. • Delete configuration: The configuration in the Select file field is deleted.
+Update system software: You can initiate an update of the system software, logic and bootloader.
+Current File Name in Flash Only for Action = Export configuration Select the configuration file to be exported.

-Field Description Current File Name in Flash Only for Action = Export configuration Select the configuration file to be exported.
-Filename Only for Action = Import configuration and Update system software Enter the path and name of the file or select the file with Browse via the explorer/finder.
+Field Description Filename Only for Action = Import configuration and Update system software Enter the path and name of the file or select the file with Browse via the explorer/finder.
 Source File Name Only for Action = Copy configuration Select the source file to be copied.
 Destination File Name Only for Action = Copy configuration Enter the name of the copy.
 Select file Only for Action = Delete configuration Select the configuration to be deleted.
-Allow Software Down- grade Only for Action = Update system software Enable or disable the option Allow Software Downgrade.
-The function is enabled with Enabled.
+Allow Software Downgrade Only for Action = Update system software Enable or disable the option Allow Software Downgrade .
+The function is enabled with Enabled .
 The function is enabled by default.
 Source Location Only for Action = Update system software Select the source of the update.
 Possible values: • Local File (default value): The system software file is stored locally on your PC. • External Server: The file is stored on a remote server specified in the URL. • Current Software from Update Server: The file is on the official update server.
-URL Only for Source Location = External Server

-Field Description Enter the URL of the server from which the system software file is loaded.
+URL Only for Source Location = External Server Enter the URL of the server from which the system software file is loaded.